 11. Seed & Spark

 Seed & Spark is one of the best crowdfunding platforms for filmmakers and storytellers.
 It focuses on new creators, important stories, and diverse voices.
 Not only does the platform allow creators to raise capital for projects, but it can also help you build an audience of interested viewers by engaging with them on the site and via email.

 Experiment is a crowdfunding page for scientific research.
-Labs and companies in the science field can share their ideas and goals on the site and focus on raising funds from individuals rather than large grants.
+Labs and companies in the science field can engage with backers, sharing their ideas and goals on the site and focus on raising funds from individuals rather than large grants.

 Once projects are funded, you can also share your progress and results with interested parties on the site.
 Topics range from mathematics and social science to ecology and medicine.

 CrowdStreet offers a unique model for crowdfunding property investments.
 It’s not a crowdfunding platform in the sense many businesses are used to, where you simply get money from many sources for a project.

 However, it does allow real estate investors to come together to purchase properties.
 It’s a similar concept to REIT investing, but where all parties own a larger share of specific properties, instead of a whole portfolio of investments.

 Unbound is a crowdfunding site for books.
 Authors can easily post their projects along with a description to entice interested readers.
 Then they basically pre-order titles to allow authors to start raising money while they write.